You can specify unique serial, distributed arithmetic, or parallel

 can use this feature only with the command-line interface (

-When you use the Generate HDL dialog box, all stages of a cascade
+When you use the Generate HDL dialog box, each stage of a cascade

 You can pass a cell array of values to the

 corresponding to its respective stage.
 To skip the corresponding specification

 for a stage, specify the default value of that property.
 When you